atsmacode/framework/README.md

 In the ExampleMigrator, a Laminas\ServiceManager\ServiceManager is passed into the constructor.
 It has a DB connection set in the dependency map using app/FrameworkConfigProvider.php.

 The base app/Console/Commands/Migrator.php looks for the Atsmacode\Framework\Database\ConnectionInterface and uses the given DB credentials for all migrations.

+This interface is also used for the Model DB connections throughout a request lifecycle.

 You can then run a command like so (-d true is for the 'test' DB credentials in the config array, remove this for 'live' DB):